 If you’re used to driving brushed RC cars, you’ll notice a HUGE power difference the first time you drive a brushless car.
-That happened to me when I moved from my brushed Traxxas Rustler 2WD up to the brushless VXL.
+That happened when I moved from my brushed Traxxas Rustler 2WD to the brushless Rustler VXL.

 But I soon realized just how well the Rustler VXL got the power to the wheels.